How I Arted

 May we all find such magical alchemy in everyday life.

-Thanks to for Ideogram, and for the wordplay title, and for the support in Essay Club
+Thanks to Maksim for Ideogram, Matt Joass and Maksim for the wordplay title, and Michael Dean for the support in Essay Club

 And thank you to one of my WhatsApp groups for making this piece its group icon <3